DevenRathod2/simple-movie-website-html/README.md

 a simple movie/video downloading website develope using html/css this project have a apache 2.0 license make sure you read it

+About us page icon credit

+"Icon made by Monkik from www.flaticon.com"